microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 # Background

-Xaml in UWP has a [Window](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window) class which wraps a [CoreWindow](https://docs.microsoft.com/uwp/api/Windows.UI.Core.CoreWindow), and an [Application](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Application) class which wraps a [CoreApplication](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Core.CoreApplication).
-For WinUI 3 this is being expanded to not require a CoreWindow or CoreApplication; Window can use an hwnd and Application can run a message pump.
+XAML in UWP has a [Window](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window) class which wraps a [CoreWindow](https://docs.microsoft.com/uwp/api/Windows.UI.Core.CoreWindow), and an [Application](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Application) class which wraps a [CoreApplication](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Core.CoreApplication).
+For WinUI 3 this is being expanded to not require a CoreWindow or CoreApplication; Window can use an HWND and Application can run a message pump.
 This spec has the API additions to Application and Window to support this.

 Note that some existing APIs will also behave differently when running as a Desktop app.
 For example, the static Window.Current property today returns the Window for the current (calling) thread, but in a non-UWP app it will return null.
 Similarly the Window.CoreWindow property will be null when not running as UWP.